Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Consumer Information

-In compliance with federal student aid regulations, KHSC-KansasCOM consumer information is available for prospective and current students to review online.
+In compliance with federal student aid regulations, KHSU-KansasCOM consumer information is available for prospective and current students to review online.

 Satisfactory Academic Progress (SAP) Policy